-A Trustee has been nominated to act as the Trustee responsible for Trustee induction and training and has arranged an induction programme for new Trustees and ongoing training for Trustees.
-Each Trustee has received a copy of the current Governors' Guide to the Law, Governance Handbook and Academies Financial Handbook.
+The Governance, Risk and Assurance Director is responsible for Trustee induction and training and has arranged an induction programme for new Trustees and ongoing training for Trustees.
+Each Trustee has received a copy of the current Governors' Guide to the Law, Governance Handbook and Academy Trust Handbook.
 Trustees undertake a self-evaluation of skills and expertise each year.
 This is used to inform specific training and development.